-Our web hosting reviews consist of eight sections, and although each is important to rating a service in isolation, they aren’t all equally important when comparing two services.
+Our reviews consist of eight sections, and although each is important to rating a service in isolation, they aren’t all equally important when comparing two services.
 Instead, we’ve condensed some sections, not only to make the comparison shorter, but also to make each section more fair.

 We landed on five areas: features, pricing, ease of use, speed and security.
 We’ll compare Namecheap and Bluehost in those areas, awarding a point to the service we think is better.
 We will crown the service with the most points at the end as our champion.

 At the beginning of the round, we’ll lay out the ground rules, establishing what we’re looking for from our competitors.
 Next, we’ll talk some about each service and give some thoughts on how they compare.
 Finally, we’ll declare a winner and award a point.